numerai/numerai-cli/README.md

 ```

 #### Beyond
+Some updates will make changes to configuration files used by Numerai CLI.
+These will
-Sometimes updates will require you to run `numerai setup` again to copy over changes to
+require you to re-run some commands to upgrade your nodes to the newest versions:
-files in the `$HOME/.numerai` directory.
+- `numerai setup` will copy over changes to files in the `$HOME/.numerai` directory
+- `numerai node config` will apply those changes to a node

 ## Node Configuration Tutorial